 FAQs

-What is sentiment analysis using AI tools?
+What is a sentiment analysis tool?

-What is NLP sentiment analysis?
+What is the best sentiment analysis tool?

-Which algorithm is used for sentiment analysis?
+How is AI used in sentiment analysis?

-What is an example of sentiment analysis?
+What are the different types of sentiment analysis?

 Which AI is used for sentiment analysis?